National Pool Closing Day

 To put things in perspective, if you fail to properly close your pool, opening it will be more costly to set your pool right up again.
 This can all be avoided if the proper measurements are taken to close your pool before the winter months arrive.
 Seems like an obvious choice to us.

 First and foremost, you must check the water chemistry in your pool.
-Depending on the result, balance the pH, alkalinity levels, and calcium hardness.
+Depending on the result, balance the pH, Total Alkalinity, and Calcium Hardness levels.
 Did you know that balancing the chemicals in your pool water before closing actually protects it from scale building that can occur over the winter months?

 It’s advised that you leave your pool alone for a full 24 hours after balancing the chemicals before you go to the next step.

-Lower the pool water level
+3. Turn off equipment, and lower the pool water level

-Add a winter cover
+5. Add a winter cover